Angkor Wat-the Main Monument of Angkor Area

 The Design of Angkor Wat and How Angkor Wat inspires Khmer Architecture

 For centuries after it had faded its political, cultural, and economic prominence in the early 13th century, Angkor Wat remained a sacred place for the Buddhist faith in the 1800s.
-Angkor Wat, on the other hand, was never completely abandoned.
+Angkor Wat, on the other hand, was never wholly abandoned.
 Instead, it progressively lost its usefulness and began to deteriorate.

 Despite this, it remained a unique architectural achievement.
 Most likely, the praise results from the temple's architecture, which is meant to mimic Mount Meru, which Hinduism and Buddhism both believe is the dwelling of the gods.
 On top of that, Angkor Wat's five towers rising 65 meters above the ground are designed to represent the Hindu universe called Mount Meru, whereas the moat and walls that circle it show respect to the adjacent mountainous regions and the ocean.